 The Master of Engineering distance education program is designed for students with an undergraduate degree in engineering or a closely related field who wish to pursue a graduate degree in engineering.
-It is a 30-credit-hour degree program that does not require a thesis, final oral exam or on-campus residency.
-The Master of Engineering allows a student to put together their own degree plan that best meets the student's own career or employment goals.
+The 30-credit-hour degree program does not require a thesis, final oral exam or on-campus residency.
+The Master of Engineering allows a student to put together their own degree plan that best meets the student's career or employment goals.
 Courses must be taken from at least two engineering disciplines to create a general degree program.

 Created to address the needs of students whose schedule or location does not allow on-campus study, convenience and flexibility are the key advantages of this degree program.
-Engineering Online at NC State is responsible for delivering course content of the Master of Engineering degree program.
+The program is administered by Engineering Online at NC State.

 Applicants must have: